-show config profiles nvm To display the configuration profiles contained in the non-volatile memory (nvm). enable To change to the Privileged EXEC mode. copy config envm profile config3 nvm To copy the configuration profile config3 from the external memory (envm) to the non-volatile memory (nvm).
+To display the configuration profiles contained in the non-volatile memory (nvm).

+copy config envm profile config3 nvm

+To copy the configuration profile config3 from the external memory (envm) to the non-volatile memory (nvm).

 The device can also automatically load a configuration profile from a script file during the system startup.